-Covering 39 acres, the gardens are split into a number of different areas: woodland, with mature trees and some of the largest bamboo the writer has ever seen; a nursery growing a wide selection of regional plants; a central children’s play area and funfair; and a number of shops selling hot drinks and light meals.
+Covering 39 acres, the gardens are split into a number of different areas: woodland, with mature trees and some of the largest bamboo the writer has ever seen; a nursery growing a wide selection of regional plants; a central children’s play area and funfair; and a number of shops selling hot drinks (thimbles of Indian chai are on sale for Rs15) and light meals.

-A lap of the Gardens is about 1 kilometre in length and takes around 20 minutes.
-Other attractions include ‘lover’s lane’ (a collection of benches on the west of the park where teenage couples go to smooch), a tranquil stream running through the grounds, and a number of impressive and rare animals and birds (including the Indian giant squirrel, the oriental dwarf kingfisher and the scarlet minivet).
+A lap of the Gardens is about a kilometre in length and takes around 20 minutes.
+Other attractions include: ‘lover’s lane’ (a collection of benches on the west of the park where teenage couples go to smooch); a tranquil stream running through the grounds; and a number of impressive and rare animals and birds (including the Indian giant squirrel, the oriental dwarf kingfisher and the scarlet minivet).

-The Empress Gardens, named in honour of Queen Victoria, have a distinguished history: originally a soldier’s garden, they passed into government hands in 1838 and were then taken over by General Sir Charles Napier.
+The Gardens, named in honour of Queen Victoria (who was created Empress of India by Prime Minister Benjamin Disraeli in 1877), have a distinguished history: originally a soldier’s garden, they passed into government hands in 1838 and were then taken over by General Sir Charles Napier.
 In 1892, control was handed over to Agri-Horticultural Society of Western India, which continues to manage the Gardens.